 For this reason, today we are going to talk about Azure Conditional Access, the tool that allows you to manage access according to the organization’s policies and their security.

 We could define conditional access as the tool that gathers the necessary signals to make decisions and apply the policies established by the organization.
 And this Azure AD conditional access is at the heart of the new identity-based control plane.

 Stated most simply, conditional access directives are if-then statements; this means that if a user wants to access a resource, they must complete an action.

 For example, if a payroll manager wants to access our organization’s payroll application, they need to use multi-factor authentication to access it.
 Another example, one of our workers wants to access the system from a trusted IP.
-For example, if the user/device is connected from a registered and trusted IP, such as the IP of the company offices, in this case, conditional access can allow not to use of multi-factor authentication.
+For example, if the user/device is connected from a registered and trusted IP, such as the IP of the company offices, conditional access can allow the exemption from using multi-factor authentication.

 When setting up Conditional Access, administrators face two main goals:

 - Empower users to be productive anywhere, anytime